Avignon Papacy: Temporal role of the Roman Church

 The papacy in the Late Middle Ages played a major temporal role in addition to its spiritual role.
-The conflict between the Pope and the Holy Roman Emperor was fundamentally a dispute over which of them was the leader of Christendom in secular matters.
+The conflict between the pope and the Holy Roman Emperor was fundamentally a dispute over which of them was the leader of Christendom in secular matters.
 In the early 14th century, the papacy was well past the prime of its secular rule – its importance had peaked in the 12th and 13th centuries.
 The success of the early Crusades added greatly to the prestige of the Popes as secular leaders of Christendom, with monarchs like those of England, France, and even the Holy Roman Emperor merely acting as marshals for the popes and leading "their" armies.
 One exception was Frederick II, Holy Roman Emperor, who was twice excommunicated by the Pope during a Crusade.
 Frederick II ignored this and was moderately successful in the Holy Land.

 King Philip IV of France wanted to use the finances of the Church to pay for his war with the English.
 Pope Boniface VIII protested, leading to a feud.

 This state of affairs culminated in the unbridled declaration of papal supremacy, Unam sanctam, in November 1302.
 In that papal bull, Pope Boniface VIII decreed that "it is necessary to salvation that every human creature be subject to the Roman pontiff."
-This was directed primarily to King Phillip IV of France who responded by saying, "Your venerable conceitedness may know that we are nobody's vassal in temporal matters."
+This was directed primarily to King Philip IV of France who responded by saying, "Let thy foolishness know that in temporal things we are subject to no man."

-In 1303 AD, Pope Boniface VIII followed up with a bull that would excommunicate the king of France and put an interdict over all France.
-Before this was finalized, Italian allies of the King of France broke into the papal residence and beat Pope Boniface VIII.
+In 1303, Pope Boniface VIII followed up with a bull that would excommunicate the king of France and put an interdict over all France.
+Before this was finalized, Italian allies of the king of France broke into the papal residence and beat Pope Boniface VIII.
 He died shortly thereafter.
 Nicholas Boccasini was elected as his successor and took the name Pope Benedict XI.
-He absolved King Phillip IV and his subjects of their actions against Pope Boniface VIII, though the culprits who assaulted Boniface were excommunicated and ordered to appear before a pontifical tribunal.
+He absolved King Philip IV and his subjects of their actions against Pope Boniface VIII, though the culprits who assaulted Boniface were excommunicated and ordered to appear before a pontifical tribunal.
 Benedict XI died within eight months of being elected to the papacy.
-After eleven months, Bertrand de Got, a Frenchman and a personal friend of King Phillip IV, was elected as pope and took the name Pope Clement V.
+After eleven months, Bertrand de Got, a Frenchman and a personal friend of King Philip IV, was elected as pope and took the name Pope Clement V.